yboodhan/express-daily-planet/readme.md

 #### Structure

 Your EJS views should be organized using folders.
 Here is an example.
+Use the `express-ejs-layouts` module so the main structure of your site appears in only one file, the `layout.ejs` file.

 ```
 - express-daily-planet
   - views
+    - layout.ejs
     - articles
       - index.ejs
       - new.ejs
       - show.ejs
     - site
-      - index.ejs
+      - home.ejs
       - about.ejs
       - contact.ejs
 ```

 #### Styling (Bootstrap, Materialize, etc.)

 Style the page and include a navigation bar to help the user navigate the site.
 Note that this is a news site, so style accordingly.
+Put the navbar in your `layout.ejs` file to it appears everywhere easily!

 ##### What about static files, like CSS and front-end JS?